ASOP No. 24, Compliance with the NAIC Life Insurance Illustrations Model Regulation

 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or email@example.com

-Issue: One of the many protections and disclosures available to life insurance consumers is the life insurance illustration.
-The illustration is a ledger that provides information to prospective or new policy owners on how the policy should perform given a specified set of parameters applied to the features of the policy.
-While the components of illustrations may differ depending on the type and complexity of the policy, there are a great deal of similarities that exist across policy forms.
+Issue: One of the many disclosures available to life insurance consumers is the life insurance illustration.
+An illustration is presentation or depiction provided to prospective or new policy owners that shows how the policy should perform under specific circumstances set out in the illustration.
+While the components of illustrations may differ depending on the type and complexity of the policy, there are similarities across policy forms.
 Items common to all life insurance policy illustrations include the benefits to which a policyholder is entitled, the premiums required to maintain the benefit, the expenses related to policy issue and maintenance, and the benefit and premium periods.

 Overview: Life insurance illustrations are subject to the NAIC Life Insurance Illustration Model Regulation (Model #582).
 Model #582 states that its purpose is “to provide rules for life insurance policy illustrations that will protect consumers and foster consumer education.”
 It is applicable to all group and individual life insurance policies and certificates with illustrated death benefits exceeding $10,000.
 Exceptions to this include variable life insurance, credit life insurance contracts, and annuities.